adamzterenyi/cmc-csci143/topic_01_mapreduce/README.md

     1. POSIX (= Portible Operating System Interface)
         1. All the shells above have slightly different behaviors
-        1. POSIX defines the a universal standard of minimal features that all shells must have
+        1. POSIX defines the universal standard of minimal features that all shells must have
         1. It's best to try to write POSIX-compliant scripts to ensure portability (and speed, since you can use `dash` to run the script)
         1. Lots of weird behaviors that result from needing backwards compatibilty
             1. These make programming seem easy, but actually super #?*!ing hard